I'm currently in the process of creating sub-categories. Please excuse any disorder.

 Treble reel - 115-120

 Spin: In céilí dances, spins are often performed with a partner, usually facing each other, all four hands clasping either at nose height or outstretched.
 Think of the party in third class scene from Titanic, except more controlled.
-Solo Irish dance doesn't do any spinning (yet), but we do a lot of TURNS.
-Some get pretty fast.
+Solo Irish dance spins come and go in popularity.
+One current movement is to extend one leg and bring it behind you, using that momentum to complete a 180 or 360 spin in place.
+TURNS are more common than spins.
+Irish dancers do not spot.

 Splits: (At least) 180 degree separation between the right and left leg, either vertical (front and back of the body) or middle/center (side to side of the body).
 Not all Irish dancers ever achieve a full split (and only need vertical splits if they do), but world class solo dancers must have them.